jo3-l/blog/content/posts/pressure-and-chemical-eqm.md

 \end{align*}
 $$

-In other words, $Q_1 < K_c$ if and only if there are fewer moles of gas on the product side.
-But $Q_1 < K_c$ also implies that the equilibrium position should shift rightward (favoring products.)
-The analysis for the case in which there are fewer moles of gas on the reactant side is similar -- the equilibrium position shifts leftward favoring reactants, which is what we wanted to show. $\square$
+In other words, $Q < K_c$ if and only if there are fewer moles of gas on the product side.
+But $Q < K_c$ also implies that the equilibrium position should shift rightward (favoring products.)
+The analysis for the case in which there are fewer moles of gas on the reactant side is similar---the equilibrium position shifts leftward favoring reactants, which is what we wanted to show.

 ## A connection to the equilibrium constant using partial pressures {#eq-constant-using-partial-pressures}